jesperberth/automationclass/lab08/lab8.md

 In the left pane click on Templates

-Locate your userx_webserver template and click on the Rocket to lauch it
+Locate your webserver template and click on the Rocket to lauch it

 ![Alt text](pics/12_launch_template.png?raw=true "launch template")